 Children with asthma should use their asthma treatments for cough and chest congestion rather than over-the-counter cold remedies.

 Exercise — Narrowing of the airways can be triggered by exercise.
 This is called exercise-induced asthma (also called exercise-induced bronchoconstriction or EIB).
-Breathlessness, wheeze, and/or cough usually occur within 5 to 10 minutes of the cool-down period after vigorous exercise.
+Breathlessness, wheeze, and/or cough usually occur within 5 to 10 minutes of the cool-down period after vigorous exercise, but may occur during exercise.
 These symptoms tend to disappear after 20 to 45 minutes.
 Certain types of exercise (eg, swimming) are less likely to cause exercise-induced asthma than others (eg, running, skating), probably because they produce less airway cooling and drying.
 Short bursts of activity tend to be better tolerated than prolonged exercise.
 (See "Patient information: Exercise-induced asthma (Beyond the Basics)".)

 Allergens and irritants — Indoor and outdoor allergens are an important trigger of childhood asthma, particularly for children older than three years of age.
 In children with seasonal allergies, asthma symptoms may worsen during certain pollen seasons.
 Symptoms can also flare as a result of mold exposure (eg, during rainy seasons or in damp areas).
 Indoor pollutants can act as irritants and also trigger asthma symptoms.
 Irritants and allergens include:

 ●House dust (ie, dust mites, cockroaches, mice droppings), particularly during vacuuming